-Bedford, TX receives 90/100 for its livability score; this results in a ranking of #28 in Texas and #42 in the USA.
+Bedford, TX receives 77 out of 100 for its livability score; this results in a ranking of #64 in Texas and #2,066 in the USA.
 Clearly, Bedford is doing something right, as this score ranks well above the average of most cities.
-Another exciting tidbit, is that Bedford ranks better than 90% of all US cities!
-Based on the rankings for each individual category, Bedford has been rewarded with high marks for amenities (A+), crime (B), weather (B), education (A+) and housing (A+).
+Bedford is also ranked in the top 10 percentile of all cities across the USA.
+If we consider each of the categories on their own, we see that Bedford ranks well for amenities (B-), cost of living (A), education (B+), employment (B+) and housing (A+).

 The Bedford unemployment rate of 2.42% has continued to decrease over the years and is now well below the national average.
 The result could lead to reduced poverty and inequality in the area, higher wages and increased economic growth.
 This is a positive sign in the overall health of the local economy.

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Bedford apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.

 Bedford real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
 Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Bedford.
 The median home price for Bedford homes is $234,700, which is 64.5% higher than the Texas average.
 If we take a closer look at the affordability of homes in Bedford, we’ll see that the home price to income ratio is 3.3, which is 26.9% higher than the Texas average.

 |Workers who take public transit